GrimzEcho/intro-to-smartcard-development/readme.md

 For this command, the data section is used to send the number by bytes to return.
 This is a common pattern, and the documentation often refers to this as L(e) for 'length expected'.
 It is typically the last byte(s) in the data section.
 To return all bytes of the UID, we send 00.
 If we knew which card we were targeting, and how long the UID was, we could have specified the number.

 While all smartcard commands are supposed to follow this structure, many vendors (especially NXP) often shorten the command documentation to just &nbsp; `CODE | DATA`.
-Depending on the structure of the library, you may be able to use the command directly, or you might have to convert it to the standard ADPU format.
+Depending on the structure of the library, you may be able to use the command directly, or you might have to convert it to the standard APDU format.

 In addition to commands to read/write data from the card, most card readers also have pseudo-APDU commands for interacting with the reader.
 These commands can be used to set things like LED colors, security features.
 Generally, these commands are specific to each type/brand of reader.
 Here is a command to make the ACR122u beep: